Want to be a Crazy Coupon lady and save loads of money on your shopping? Here’s my guide to getting started with Coupons

 It can be a bit daunting when you first start couponing but there are plenty of great pages online to help you get started and that will keep you up to date with all the latest coupons.

 I find it helps to make some notes before I go, listing the exact size and product name I need for cashaback or a voucher to work, which items need different receipts and which supermarket to but each item from.
 Initially extreme couponing can take a bit of time and shopping around to get the best deals, however I think once you get the hang of it can be a very rewarding way to save money.
 It’s also a great way to get free items to donate to charities or local food banks.
+Last year I took part in a campaign to provide extra food banks in the run up to Christmas.
+Couponing allowed me to do this without having to spend very much money at an already tight time of year.
+You can read my post all about it here.

 Planning on trying a big coupon shop for the first time?
 I’d love to hear all about it!